gigantum/gigantum-react-starterkit/COMMENTS.md

 transportation more efficient, given the possibility of either daily or hourly weather data in the store.

 #set-commute-time.js
 >This function takes as an argument the unix timestamp returned by the store's weather data.
 I had it do this (rather than just calculating based on the current time) for both efficiency and to give greater transparency in case the wrong hour was somehow calculated for the hourly weather data in the store.

+#utils folder
+>I isolated a few functions and put them in here so they could easily be re-used and tested.